 Now here comes the biggie.
 The one that pulls on my heart strings on a daily basis.
 The one that trumps Australia on all of it’s beaches and degrees celcius…Home.

 Like I said, I haven’t got a huge network here in Sydney yet, nor do I have a single family member here like most people I’ve met.
 Back home though, my friends are plentiful and my family extremely close.
 My Mum, Dad and cousin are my best pals for one, which makes being so far away for extended periods of time incredibly tough I won’t lie.

 My friends tell me on the regular that I need to get my arse home…and don’t even get me started on my Nan.
 Being away from home in your 20’s means you miss all the occasions: new homes, babies, engagements, weddings, breakups, deaths… You name it, I’ve missed it.
 It’s really hard.
 I feel like a terrible human for the most part, not being there to celebrate or support my friends and family in both exciting and difficult times.
-I just can’t see a life for myself where I’m not a part of their lives.
+I just can’t see a life for myself where I’m not a part of their every day lives.
 Staying in Australia would be essentially like saying ‘Thanks for everything but I have a new life now.’

 I cannot bare to imagine my parents not being a part of my children’s lives and it breaks my heart to think I wouldn’t be a part of my friend’s children’s lives.
 I know I’m getting super deep and thinking way too far into the future but pragmatically I’m at that age where these life events will be a reality before I can say ‘birth control’.